ryantownsend/bulk-import-exercise-solution/README.md

 If you open one of the [workflow runs in Github Actions](https://github.com/ryantownsend/bulk-import-exercise/actions/workflows/rubyonrails.yml), you'll see there's a summary of the performance and memory consumption of the API.

+If you'd prefer to run the test suite locally, you can do so with RSpec (`bundle exec rspec`) and the performance and memory summary will be output to `tmp/summary.md` instead.

 ## Features

 The application is a simple database containing movies and their ratings.
 Each movie can have emails associated with it that are notified when it's updated.